First published: Aug.13.2020

-Mr. Rasti bought some furniture, and to move the furniture; he hired two guys.
-They asked Mr. Rasti to pay them four hundred.
+Mr. Rasti bought some furniture.
+He hired two men to deliver the furniture to his place.
+They asked Mr. Rasti to pay them four hundred, for their labor.

 Mr. Rasti bargained, and finally, they agreed to finish the job for three hundred.

-When the job finished, Mr. Rasti paid three hundred to one of them.
-That guy thanked Mr. Rasti, put one hundred in his pocket and gave two hundred to the other guy.
+When the job was done, Mr. Rasti paid three hundred to one of the guys.
+That guy thanked Mr. Rasti, then put one hundred in his pocket and gave two hundred to the other guy.

-Mr. Rasti couldn’t ignore what he saw and said: “I thought you guys were partners, and it was one hundred fifty each?!”
+Mr. Rasti couldn’t ignore what he saw and said: “I thought you guys were partners, and it was one hundred fifty for each of you?!”

 That guy said: “My friend has two children and is in debt; he needs the money more than me.
 I have only one kid and no debt.”

 Mr. Rasti took one hundred out of his pocket and said: “Sorry, it’s my fault.
-I shouldn’t have barggened.
+I shouldn’t have bargained.
 Here is your share.
 Now you both made two hundred each.”

-The guy got very happy and gave his partner half fo that money too.
+That guy got very happy and gave his partner half of that money too.

 Join me at: